Known Finger Family Lines

 John Vanko sent us the information about the life of Heinrich Finger, that was put together by Heinrich's great-great-grandson Thomas Finger.
 Heinrich was born in Germany in 1837 and came to the U.S. in 1857.

-Emanuel Finger, Germany to Philadelphia, 1860 - Family Tree Index - REFN: HE1837
+Emanuel Finger, Germany to Philadelphia, 1860 - Family Line: HE1837

 I am a descendant of Emanuel Finger, who arrived here in Philadelphia from Rottersdorff [Bottendorf] with his wife-to-be, Catarina Ernst, on 11/27/1860.
 He was born on December 2, 1840 and died on March 17, 1910 in Milwaukee, having lived in Milwaukee area since 1864 or 6.